 Internal walls

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
 During redecoration some plaster filling/ repair may be required.

 Floors including sub-floors

 Repair category 1

-Notes Due to fitted floor coverings throughout no detailed inspection could be carried out however the floor area generally appeared in adequate condition.
+Notes Within the limitations of our inspection the floor area available for inspection generally appeared in adequate condition.